702-625-0898 Russ4bham@gmail.com

 Community Service (abridged)

-• Bellingham City Council Planning Commission
+• Bellingham City Planning Commission

 • Emeritus member, former President; Bellingham Technical College Foundation